4 Possible Outcomes of a Rate Increase Negotiation with Customers

 If you’re able to find a way that makes their current rate work for you, there’s no harm in continuing the relationship until you have higher-paying clients and can afford to lose this one.

-If you’d like some support to talk through all these possible outcomes and make a plan for how you’ll act in each situation, my Raise and Rise package is for you.
-Together, we’ll create a strategy for increasing your prices with your existing customers so you feel 100% prepared and ready to take action.
+If you’d like some support to work through all these possible outcomes and make a plan for how you’ll act in each situation, my One Client, One Rate Increase package is for you.
+You’ll answer a few questions and I’ll give you a custom strategy for increasing your prices with your existing customers so you feel 100% prepared and ready to take action.